-- the Securities and Exchange Commission has declared effective the Form 10 filed with it under the Exchange Act and not have issued a stop order or instituted a proceeding for that purpose; - the actions with respect to the securities or blue sky laws of states or other political subdivisions of the United States (and any comparable laws of any foreign jurisdiction) in connection with the transactions contemplated by the distribution agreement have been taken, and, where applicable, have become effective or been accepted; - our common stock to be delivered in the distribution must has approved for listing on The Nasdaq National Market, subject to official notice of issuance; - TMP's board of directors has been satisfied that the distribution will be made out of its surplus within the meaning of Section 170 of the Delaware General Corporation Law and TMP shall have received a solvency opinion with respect to us; - TMP's board of directors has approved the distribution and has not abandoned, deferred or modified the distribution at any time prior to its record date; - the required corporate restructuring transactions have been effected; - our board of directors, as named in this information statement, has been elected by TMP, as our sole stockholder; - our certificate of incorporation and by-laws, in substantially the forms attached to the distribution agreement, are in effect; - the distribution agreement and each of the other agreements reasonably necessary or appropriate to consummate the corporate restructuring transactions and the distribution must have been duly executed and delivered by the parties; - TMP has obtained from the lenders under its accounts receivable management and security agreement a release, with effect from and after the distribution date, of the lenders' security interests in our and our subsidiaries' capital stock and assets and our and our subsidiaries' obligations in respect of that agreement, including, without limitation, any warranty under that agreement; - TMP has received an IRS ruling or, in the absence of such ruling, an opinion of Baker & McKenzie, special tax counsel to TMP, in form and substance satisfactory to TMP in its sole discretion, to the effect that the distribution will qualify as a tax-free distribution for U.S. federal income tax purposes under Section 355 of the Code and that for federal income tax purposes the corporate restructuring transactions will not result in the recognition of any income gain or loss to TMP's stockholders or to TMP (without regard to the application of Section 355(d) or (e) of the Code);
+- the Securities and Exchange Commission has declared effective the Form 10 filed with it under the Exchange Act and not have issued a stop order or instituted a proceeding for that purpose; - the actions with respect to the securities or blue sky laws of states or other political subdivisions of the United States (and any comparable laws of any foreign jurisdiction) in connection with the transactions contemplated by the distribution agreement have been taken, and, where applicable, have become effective or been accepted;

-no order, injunction or decree issued by any court or agency of competent jurisdiction or other legal restraint or prohibition preventing the distribution or any of the other transactions contemplated by the distribution agreement and the other agreements relating to the distribution may be in effect;
+- our common stock to be delivered in the distribution must has approved for listing on The Nasdaq National Market, subject to official notice of issuance: - TMP's board of directors has been satisfied that the distribution will be made out of its surplus within the meaning of Section 170 of the Delaware General Corporation Law and TMP shall have received a solvency opinion with respect to us; - TMP's board of directors has approved the distribution and has not abandoned, deferred or modified the distribution at any time prior to its record date: - the required corporate restructuring transactions have been effected; - our board of directors, as named in this information statement, has been elected by TMP, as our sole stockholder; - our certificate of incorporation and by-laws, in substantially the forms attached to the distribution agreement, are in effect;

-- any material governmental approvals and consents necessary to consummate the distribution have been obtained and are in full force and effect; and - one or more senior credit facilities have been made available to us by lenders on terms and in an amount satisfactory to TMP and us.
+- the distribution agreement and each of the other agreements reasonably necessary or appropriate to consummate the corporate restructuring transactions and the distribution must have been duly executed and delivered by the parties; - TMP has obtained from the lenders under its accounts receivable management and security agreement a release, with effect from and after the distribution date, of the lenders' security interests in our and our subsidiaries' capital stock and assets and our and our subsidiaries' obligations in respect of that agreement, including, without limitation, any warranty under that agreement; - TMP has received an IRS ruling or, in the absence of such ruling, an opinion of Baker & McKenzie, special tax counsel to TMP, in form and substance satisfactory to TMP in its sole discretion, to the effect that the distribution will qualify as a tax-free distribution for U.S. federal income tax purposes under Section 355 of the Code (without regard to the application of Section 355(d) or (e) of the Code); - no order, injunction or decree issued by any court or agency of competent jurisdiction or other legal restraint or prohibition preventing the distribution or any of the other transactions contemplated by the distribution agreement and the other agreements relating to the distribution may be in effect; - any material governmental approvals and consents necessary to consummate the distribution have been obtained and are in full force and effect; and - one or more senior credit facilities have been made available to us by lenders on terms and in an amount satisfactory to TMP and us.